AnCode666/multiCAD-mcp/docs/07-CHANGELOG.md

 ## [0.1.1] - 2025-11-22

-### Added - Batch Operations Optimization
+### Added - Batch Operations Optimization & Selection-Based Export

 Implemented batch operation tools to reduce API calls and improve efficiency for the Claude AI assistant when making multiple drawings or managing layers.
+Also added selection-based export capabilities to work with subsets of entities.

 #### New Tools